verticalphotoplacer/VerticalPhotoPlacer/docs/index.md

 ### Home point correction

-This feature tries to estimate photo's ground altitude from home point's terrain altitude.
-It asks user to locate the home point.
+This feature tries to estimate a photo's ground altitude from the home point's terrain altitude.
+It asks the user to locate the home point.
 Required inputs are photos input folder, a DEM file and location of the home point (See Figure 2).
 In the correction method, please select <em><b>Home point correction</b></em>.
-DEM file could be SRTM (Shuttle Radar Topography Mission) or any applicable datasets (30 meter spatial resolution or less).
+The DEM file could be SRTM (Shuttle Radar Topography Mission) or any applicable datasets (30 meter spatial resolution or less).

 <p align="center">
   <img align="middle" src="https://github.com/verticalphotoplacer/VerticalPhotoPlacerPlugin/blob/master/docs/img/HomepointUI.PNG?raw=true" alt="Homepoing_Guide">